DevExpress/devextreme-documentation/concepts/05 UI Components/Switch/00 Getting Started with Switch/25 Handle Value Change.md

-Users can change a component value (*state*) in a number of ways: mouse click, SPACE key, or tap.
+Users can change a component value (*state*) with a mouse click, SPACE key, or tap.
 Implement the [onValueChanged](/Documentation/ApiReference/UI_Components/dxSwitch/Configuration/#onValueChanged) callback to handle value changes.

 The following code displays a notification every time users change the Switch state: